franekostrowski/franekostrowski/README.md

-## Hi, I'm Franek 👋🏼 <br /> I'm a 17 year old Front-end developer from Kraków, Poland 🇵🇱
+## Hi, I'm Franek. <br /> I'm a 17 year old Front-end developer from Kraków, Poland 🚀
 ### I love creating clean looking websites using modern technologies 💻 <br /> All of my projects must be well structured as I believe this is the key to being productive while coding 🧼 <br /> I'm also a scuba diver 🤿

 <br />